 Search for Vice Chancellor

-And it all happens here in Fayetteville, which was recently named 4th among the “Best Places to Live in the United States” by U.S. News and World Report.
+And it all happens here in Fayetteville, which is consistently ranked among the “Best Places to Live in the United States” by U.S. News and World Report.

-The university is in an exciting time of growth in its nationally recognized research mission, and is seeking outstanding candidates for the position of Vice Chancellor for Economic Development (VCED).
-This VCED will replace the inaugural holder of this position.
-They will build on recent successes including record numbers of invention disclosures, provisional and non-provisional patent applications, and patents issued for University of Arkansas innovations.
+The university is in an exciting time of growth in its nationally recognized research mission, and is seeking outstanding candidates for the position of Vice Chancellor for Research and Innovation (VCRI).
+The VCRI will build on recent successes including record numbers of invention disclosures, provisional and non-provisional patent applications, and patents issued for University of Arkansas innovations.